PortalNetwork/pchain-ns/README.md

 ## 📝 Description

-ECNS is the Pchain Name Service, a distributed, open, and extensible naming system based on the Ethereum blockchain.
+PNS is the Pchain Name Service, a distributed, open, and extensible naming system based on the Ethereum blockchain.

 ## 📚 Documents